Dr. Shay Redfield

 Dr. Shay Redfield graduated from U.C.
 Davis School of Veterinary Medicine in 2002.
 Since then she has worked in a variety of large clinics, practicing emergency medicine, critical care and general medicine.
 She has additional training in ultrasound and soft tissue surgery.

-Dr. Redfield worked emergency medicine for half of her career in Sacramento.
-She served as the Medical Director of two large, multi-doctor facilities in Chicago.
+Dr. Redfield worked emergency medicine for the first 6 years of her career in Sacramento.
+She then went on to serve as the Medical Director of two large, multi-doctor facilities in Chicago.
 Additionally, she was charged with managing interns at a large specialty hospital.
 She is now proud to be the independent owner of her own practice in Marin.

 Her early education includes training as a veterinary technician and a diploma in animal behavior and training (including elephant training) — two fields she worked extensively in while pursuing her Doctorate at UCDavis.